 This course will provide the basics of carbonate reservoir description for the less experienced staff (covered in 2 days), followed by 3 days of more advanced material.
-The subsequent 3 days will address the road map (workflow) used in data preparation and data analysis to build a coherent 3D static model of the reservoir.
+The last 3 days will address the road map (workflow) and best practices used in data preparation and data analysis to build a coherent 3D static model of the reservoir.

 Designed for you, if you are...

 The course assumes some basic geoscience and engineering knowledge.
 No prior hands-on experience of 3D modelling is required.